libvips/libvips/README.md

 ### lcms2

 If present, `vips_icc_import()`, `vips_icc_export()` and `vips_icc_transform()`
-are available for transforming images with ICC profiles.
+can be used to manipulate images with ICC profiles.

 ### libspng